 Q. What is the easiest way to strip wire fast?

-Using an automatic, self-adjusting wire stripper is by far the best way to strip wires quickly.
+Using an automatic, self-adjusting wire stripper, such as our upgrade pick, the Knipex Tools wire strippers, is by far the best way to strip wires quickly.

 Q. What is the easiest way to remove copper from wire?

 The easiest way to strip copper from a wire jacket is to use a utility knife and slice the jacket down the length of the wire.
 Be sure to place the wire on a tabletop and keep your free hand safely behind the knife.

 Q. Can wire strippers crimp terminal connectors onto wires?